aggie-d/SASE_Hack2026/README.md

 We learned that a payment button is only one small part of a financial product.
 The harder work is tracking what happens afterward and explaining it clearly.
 There truly was so much under the surface of transactions that none of us ever really thought about, so creating everything from scratch was honestly a really big wake-up call in terms of all the little things that go into making transactions happen.
 We also learned to design around limited currency availability, since a useful interface still depends on partners who can supply and move funds.

-## What’s next for ladTransfer
+## What’s next for LADTransfer

+Right now, the web app is in a demo stage.
+To make real impact, LADTransfer needs dependable collection, currency conversion, and card partners, along with the necessary approvals.
+Since many in developing nations depend on mobile phones a simple mobile application will need to be made to allow easy transfers.
 We’ll test that every part works together, including when payments fail, arrive late, or receive repeated confirmations.
 Then we’ll gather feedback from Malawian students and business owners.
-Moving beyond the demo will require dependable collection, currency conversion, and card partners, along with the necessary approvals.
+We've proved that our concept can work in a sandbox, but we'll have to move it to the real world to achieve our goal of monetary empowerment for Malawians and all of those in developing nations.

 ## Social Impact: access for a specific community

 The hackathon’s Social Impact track asks who a project serves and why existing options fall short.
 Our focus is Malawians who earn and hold MWK but face barriers when paying international providers.
 A domestic balance alone cannot guarantee access to foreign currency or a supported international payment method.

-That obstacle can affect access to education, professional tools, and business services. ladTransfer explores a practical additional payment route for these users, while presenting each step in language that people unfamiliar with cryptocurrency can follow.
+That obstacle can affect access to education, professional tools, and business services.
+LADTransfer explores a practical additional payment route for these users, while presenting each step in language that people unfamiliar with cryptocurrency can follow.

 The intended benefit is concrete: helping a learner pay for a course, a freelancer obtain a tool, or a business access a service.
 Testing these journeys with local users is essential to understanding whether the design addresses their actual needs.

 ## Finance: clearer decisions before money moves

-The Finance track emphasizes making financial decisions easier or clearer. ladTransfer organizes the experience around the decisions a user needs to make: how much MWK to commit, what the conversion costs, how much USDT they will receive, and how much to allocate to card spending.
+The Finance track emphasizes making financial decisions easier or clearer.
+LADTransfer organizes the experience around the decisions a user needs to make: how much MWK to commit, what the conversion costs, how much USDT they will receive, and how much to allocate to card spending.

 Showing these details before confirmation helps users assess a transaction.
 Separating wallet and card balances helps them understand where their funds are allocated.
 Clear pending, completed, and failed states help explain what has happened to a payment.